eugeniogarcia/react/workers/new-worker-project/offline-app/readme.md

 });
 ```

-- Updates.
+##### Idle

+If the service worker after being active, does not receive any of the functional events mentioned above, it goes into an idle state.
+After being idle for some time, the service worker goes into a terminated state.
+This does not mean the service worker has been uninstalled or unregistered.
+In fact, the service worker will become idle again as soon as it begins to receive the fuctional events.

+##### Updates

 There is still one point to cover: how do you __upgrade a Service Worker when a new version of the app containing new assets is available?__ The version number in the cache name is key to this:

 ```js
 var cacheName = 'js13kPWA-v1';